View all categories

 Oxytocin, often referred to as the “love and cuddle hormone” is not only released during breastfeeding, but also with orgasm.
 This hormone is released by the pituitary gland in the brain and promotes bonding and intimacy.

-Orgasm Enhances Blood Flow
+3. Orgasm Enhances Blood Flow

 During the sexual response, the genitals become engorged with blood.
 Fun fact, the clitoris is actually erectile tissue, and similar to the penis, becomes engorged, firmer and more sensitive during stimulation and arousal.
 The clitoris is not just a small dime sized organ hidden beneath the clitoral hood, but it also has crura, or legs, that extend well into labia or the lips of the vulva.
-It has more than 8,000 nerve endings in a small surface area, making it super sensitive and really quite amazing since its sole physiologic responsibility is for pleasure.
+It has more than 10,000 nerve endings in a small surface area, making it super sensitive and really quite amazing since its sole physiologic responsibility is for pleasure.1

-Orgasm Optimizes Vaginal Lubrication
+5. Orgasm Optimizes Vaginal Lubrication

-Additionally, a recent experience trial suggests that Ristela may help improve sexual response in those women with diminished orgasm due to antidepressant use.*
+Additionally, a recent experience trial suggests that Ristela may help improve sexual response in those women with diminished orgasm potential due to antidepressant use.*

-The Ultimate Kegel Exercise!
+6. Orgasms Are the Ultimate Kegel Exercise!

 During orgasm, muscles of the pelvic floor contract over and over.
 This is akin to strength training for these important muscles and may help over time to keep organs, including the bladder, supported to help maintain continence.